 The Egla Arufa

-The great importance of helping an agunah remarry can be learned from the mitzvah of eglah arufah.
-If an unidentified dead body is found, five sages from the great beis din of Yerushalayim are required to measure the distance from neighboring cities to the place where the corpse was found, to see which city is closest.
+The great importance of helping an agunah remarry can be learned from the mitzvah of egla arufa.
+If an unidentified dead body is found, five Sages from the Great Beis Din of Yerushalayim must measure the distance from neighboring cities to the place the corpse was found, to see which city is closest.
 That city must slaughter a calf in atonement.
-Even if the corpse is found just outside the gates of a city – making the determination of the closest city obvious – five Sages must still measure the various distances.
-R’ Yosef Bechor Shor (cited by Baalei Tosefos on the Torah, Parshas Shoftim) explains that the five sages measure the distances in order to attract a crowd of spectators so as to publicize the existence of the corpse and increase the amount of witnesses to it so that the man’s be allowed to remarry.
+Even if the corpse is found just outside the gates of a city, and that city is obviously closest, the five Sages must still measure it.
+R’ Yosef Bechor Shor (cited by Baalei Tosefos on the Torah, Shoftim) explains that this is in order to attract a crowd of spectators, who would publicize his death and serve as witnesses to allow a widow to remarry.

-R’ Menachem Mendel of Pintchov sent a question to the Bach concerning an agunah in which he writes, “Anyone who finds a basis to permit an agunah to remarry is considered to have rebuilt the ruins of Yerushalayim in heaven” (Teshuvos Habach HaChadashos, 64).
-Similarly, the Chida cites Rav A. Chayun, the author of a responsa permitting an agunah to remarry, who explains that he went to great lengths to permit her to remarry because by alleviating her plight he alleviated the pain of the Shechinah (Pnei David, Va’eschanan).
+R’ Menachem Mendel of Pintchov sent a question to the Bach concerning an agunah, in which he writes, “Anyone who finds a basis to permit an agunah to remarry is considered as if he rebuilt the ruins of Yerushalayim in Heaven” (Teshuvos Habach HaChadashos, 64).
+Similarly, the Chida cites from Rav A. Chayun, who authored a responsa permitting an agunah to remarry, explaining that he went to great lengths to permit, since by alleviating her plight, he had alleviated the pain of the Shechina (Pnei David, V’Eschanan).

-Since permitting an agunah to remarry is such a great mitzvah, many poskim devoted themselves to this task even at the most inconvenient times of year.
+Since permitting an agunah to remarry is such a great mitzvah, the poskim devoted themselves to this labor even at the most difficult times of the year.
 The Tzemach Tzedek (59) once collected testimony during Chol HaMoed Pesach.
-The Noda B’Yehudah (II Even HaEzer, 64) completed a responsa on this topic on erev Shabbos just minutes before Shabbos began.
-R’ Eliezer Yitzchak of Volozhin wrote a responsa on the night after Tisha B’Av (Chut Hameshulash 2:4), and the Maharsham (1:84) wrote a teshuvah on Tisha B’Av itself.
-The Maharsham explained that writing this teshuvah on Tisha B’Av was especially fitting since by permitting an agunah to remarry we “rebuild Yerushalayim.”
+The Noda B’Yehuda (2:EH:64) completed a responsa on erev Shabbos just minutes before Shabbos began.
+R’ Eliezer Yitzchak of Volozhin wrote a responsa on the night after Tisha B’Av (Chut HaMeshulash 2:4), and the Maharsham (1:84) wrote a teshuva on Tisha B’Av itself.
+The Maharsham explained that this time was especially fitting, since by permitting an agunah to remarry, we “rebuild Yerushalayim.”

-Many poskim saw permitting agunos as a unique segulah, whose merit could help childless couples and advocate on our behalf during the days of judgment, on Rosh Hashana and Yom Kippur (see Birkas Yosef, E.H.
-33; Beis Ephraim: Takanas Agunos 38, et al.).
-R’ Chaim Pilaji writes, “It seems from the words of the Rishonim and Acharonim that there is a great mitzvah to help agunos remarry in order to alleviate their suffering, that they not remain agunos” (Teshuvos Chaim V’Shalom, E.H.
-2, p.
+Many poskim saw permitting agunos as a unique segula whose merit could help childless couples and advocate on our behalf during the days of judgment, on Rosh Hashana and Yom Kippur (see Birkas Yosef E.H.
+33; Beis Ephraim: Takanas Agunos 38, et al).
+R’ Chaim Pilaji writes, “It seems from the words of the Rishonim and Acharonim that there is a great mitzvah to help agunos remarry, in order to alleviate their suffering, that they not remain agunos” (Teshuvos Chaim V’Shalom E.H.
+2:p.
 2).

-It is interesting to note that Jewish newspapers such as HaMaggid,HaTzefira,HaMeilitzand others would publicize pictures of lost men free of charge in order to help determine their fates and thus help their wives.
-This became so common that R’ Shalom Moshe Chai Gagin (Teshuvos Yismach Lev, O.C.
+It is interesting to note that Jewish newspapers such as the Maggid, Tzefira, Meilitz and others would publicize pictures of lost men free of charge in order to help determine their fate and thus help their wives.
+This became so common that R’ Shalom Moshe Chai Gagin (Teshuvos Yismach Lev O.C.
 18) permitted reading these newspapers on Shabbos for the sake of agunos.
 Experience had shown that the newspaper articles were of great benefit – at times a posted picture saved the day and life of an agunah.